|Address:||510 River Avenue|

 |Contractors:||John Miller and Sons|

-Serving an Italian Parish, Holy Rosary Roman Catholic Church, on River Avenue, began construction in 1965, and was completed in 1967.
-The building replaced the church’s previous structure, located at Sherbrook and Bannatyne, which was demolished in June of 1967 to allow for the construction of a parking garage to service the neighboring Winnipeg General Hospital (later the Health Sciences Centre complex).
-The new Modern edifice and administrative centre was designed by architectural firm Green Blankstein and Russell (GBR), led by designer W. R. MacDuff and includes basement level hall facilities for 400 people with a rectory and solarium on the second level.
+Construction began in 1965 on Holy Rosary Roman Catholic Church on River Avenue, which serves an Italian parish, and was completed in 1967.
+The building replaced the church’s previous structure, located at Sherbrook and Bannatyne, which was demolished in June 1967 to allow for the construction of a parking garage to serve the neighbouring Winnipeg General Hospital (later the Health Sciences Centre complex).
+The new modern edifice and administrative centre was designed by architectural firm Green Blankstein and Russell (GBR), led by designer W. R. MacDuff.
+It includes basement level hall facilities for 400 people with a rectory and solarium on the second level.

 Clad in split-face Tyndall stone, with white concrete accents, the building was designed to fulfill the requirements of the new Roman Catholic liturgy, outlined by the Second Vatican Council.